 DepED Logo

 The organization’s emblem is based on the first syllables of its full name: “Dep” from “Department” and “ED” from “Education.”
 It was not created immediately, as the organization was initially called the “Department of Public Instruction.”
-Only in 1947, after the war, the department became known as the “Department of Education.”
+Only in 1947, after the war, did the department become known as the “Department of Education.”

 The emblem conveys the idea of leadership and calls upon the country’s educational institutions to progress, striving for new heights in learning and enlightenment.